openownership/data-standard/README.md

 Features currently on the tracker are those adopted for development by the Open Ownership and Open Data Services Co-operative teams following work with implementers of beneficial ownership reforms and in consultation with the Data Standard Working Group.

-However anyone can submit a [feature request ticket](https://github.com/openownership/data-standard/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=%5BFeature+request%5D), input to a feature development ticket, or make an [implementation proposal](https://github.com/openownership/data-standard/issues/new?assignees=&labels=&template=implementation-proposal-template.md&title=Implementation+proposal%3A+%5BFEATURE+NAME%5D+no.X).
+However, anyone can submit a [feature request ticket](https://github.com/openownership/data-standard/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=%5BFeature+request%5D), contribute to a feature development ticket, or make an [implementation proposal](https://github.com/openownership/data-standard/issues/new?assignees=&labels=&template=implementation-proposal-template.md&title=Implementation+proposal%3A+%5BFEATURE+NAME%5D+no.X).
 The data standard support team at Open Ownership will consider and reply to any submitted feature requests within a month from submission.

 See the [project issue tracker](https://github.com/openownership/data-standard/issues) for a list of feature requests and issues.